-- In the event of a school closure, or a carer/parent requesting for the safety of the home environment during COVID-19 for the child to access remote learning, The Spires is committed to providing continuity of education to its learners and will do so through a process of remote (online) learning. - Extensive remote learning would apply particularly in a situation in which the school is closed for an extended period, or if a student cannot attend due to staffing limitations or at the request of the home for safety during COVID-19 19. - This policy does not normally apply in the event of short-term school closures (e.g., because of inclement weather) or a short-term learner absence. - Remote learning may also be appropriate in situations when learners, in agreement with the school, have a period of absence but are able to work at home, at least to some extent.
-This may apply in cases such as exceptional circumstances, or longer-term illness, assuming learners are able to complete schoolwork at home. - Another relevant instance would be if, following an infectious disease outbreak, learners are self-isolating at home but are not suffering with relevant symptoms. - There is no obligation for the school to provide continuity of education to learners who absent themselves from school, with or without parental/carer permission, in contravention to school or government guidance.
+- In the event of a school closure, or a carer or parent requesting for the safety of the home environment during covid 19 to access remote learning, Park House school is committed to providing continuity of education to its learners and will do so through a process of remote (online) learning. - Extensive remote learning would apply particularly in a situation in which the school is closed for an extended period of time, or if a student cannot attend due to staffing limitations or at the request of the home for safety during covid 19. - This policy does not normally apply in the event of short-term school closures (e.g., as a result of inclement weather) or a short-term learner absence.

+Remote learning may also be appropriate in situations when learners, in agreement with the school, have a period of absence but are able to work at home, at least to some extent.

+- This may apply in cases such as exceptional circumstances, or longer-term illness, assuming learners are able to complete school work at home. - Another relevant instance would be if, following an infectious disease outbreak, learners are self-isolating at home but are not suffering with relevant symptoms.

+There is no obligation for the school to provide continuity of education to learners who absent themselves from school, with or without parental/carer permission, in contravention to school or government guidance.
 This may apply, for example, if parents/carers choose to take learners on holiday during term time.
 Similarly, this would apply if parents/carers made the decision, without prior agreement with the school, to absent their child from school 'as a precaution', against official guidance, in the event of an outbreak of infectious disease.